jundalisay/sp/content/en/material/fallacies/scam.md

 For material bodies, such as vehicles, this can be done by applying Maxwell's 4th Equation, which is about waves and energy, onto gravity.
-- Instead of manipulating charged particles to create magnetism, the aetherspace of the atom is maniuplated to cancel gravity.
+- Instead of manipulating charged particles to create magnetism, the aetherspace of the atom is manipulated to cancel gravity.
 - This aetherspace is Bob Lazar's Gravity-A waves which are used by UFOs to levitate and teleport

 {{< youtube 0dXvYASaIx4 >}}